Offices in Virginia, Maryland,

 Q1: What are the grounds for divorce in New York?

-• Cruel and inhuman treatment.
+- Cruel treatment.

-• Abandonment for at least one year.
+- Abandonment for at least one year.

-• Imprisonment for three or more consecutive years.
+- Imprisonment for three or more consecutive years.

-• Living apart for at least one year under a separation judgment.
+- Living apart for at least one year under a separation judgment.

 Q2: How long does it take to get a divorce in New York?

-A2: The time it takes to get a divorce in New York can vary depending on factors such as the complexity of the case, the court’s caseload, and the parties’ cooperation.
+A2: The time it takes to get a divorce in New York can vary relying on factors such as the complexity of the case, the court’s caseload, and the parties’ cooperation.
 Uncontested divorces, where both parties agree on all issues, may be finalized in a few months.
 Contested divorces, which involve disagreements on various matters, can take significantly longer, often several months to a year or more.

 Q3: Do I need to hire a divorce lawyer in New York?

 A3: While having a lawyer in a divorce is not mandatory, it is highly recommended, especially in more complex cases or contested divorces.
-A divorce lawyer can guide you through the legal process, protect your rights, ensure all necessary documents are filed correctly, and represent your best interests in negotiations or court proceedings.
+A divorce lawyer can guide you through the legal process, protect your rights, ensure all necessary documents are filed correctly, and represent your interests in negotiations or court proceedings.

 Q4: How is property divided in a New York divorce?

 A4: New York follows the principle of equitable distribution, which means that marital property is divided fairly but not necessarily equally.
 Marital property includes assets and debts acquired during the marriage.
-The court considers various factors, such as the length of the marriage, each party’s contributions, and the financial needs of each spouse, to determine a fair distribution of property.
+The court considers various factors, such as the length of the wedding, each party’s contributions, and the financial needs of each spouse, to determine a fair distribution of property.

 Q5: Can I get alimony (spousal support) in New York?